This 3-day Monterey itinerary will give you travel tips and ideas and help ensure you make the best of your time in Monterey in California.

 A visit to Point Lobos

-On day 2 of our 3-day Monterey itinerary, we went out for a day trip to Point Lobos State Natural Reserve.
+On the second day of our 3-day Monterey itinerary, we took a day trip to Point Lobos State Natural Reserve.

-Point Lobos is a nature reserve which has been set up to help protect the rich natural beauty, wildlife and marine life of the area and is a must for nature lovers visiting the area.
-It is only about 7 miles south of Monterey, so is easy to drive to.
+Point Lobos is a nature reserve set up to help protect the rich natural beauty, wildlife and marine life of the area and is a must for nature lovers visiting the area.
+It is only about 7 miles south of Monterey, so is easy to reach by car.

 After our day in Point Lobos, we continued up the coast to upmarket Carmel-by-the Sea.
 This rather stylish village has a selection of stylish homes, exclusive art galleries, jewellers and high-end boutique shops.